QueenBeeSC/swarm.city-Terminal/README.md

 *If you have ARC tokens that you want to convert to SWT tokens you will need a small amount of ether (.1 eth) on the wallet holding the ARC tokens before you can complete the swap.

-> ## Create a Profile

-Click on the profile picture or username to access the profile view.
-On the profile view, you see a profile avatar, username, and public wallet address.
-You also see a button to make backup, delete this user, and log out.

-Personalize your account by changing the profile picture and username.
-The user can upload a profile picture or take the picture with the camera in his device.
-The image can be cropped before saving.

 <br>